All Episodes

 Because I think the world does want the United States to pay.

-What really is frightening is uh the bulk of the money, as I understand with the NATO alliance is to protect our Western European allies from hostilities from countries like Russia.
+What really is frightening is the bulk of the money, as I understand, with the NATO alliance is to protect our Western European allies from hostilities from countries like Russia.

 The Europeans would like to have their cake and eat it too.

-What happens is um countries who do have experience with the totalitarian um Soviet socialist oppression such as the Baltics, such as Poland, they're the ones who actually do pay up,
+What happens is countries who do have experience with the totalitarian Soviet socialist oppression, such as the Baltics, such as Poland, they're the ones who actually do pay up,

-and they do want a more uh um firm posture by the United States and by the alliance to deter the Russian threat.
+and they do want a more firm posture by the United States and by the alliance to deter the Russian threat.

-The the old Europe, however, countries like Germany and France, they spend their money, you know, on things other than their security, relying on the United States to protect them.
+The old Europe, however, countries like Germany and France, they spend their money on things other than their security, relying on the United States to protect them.

-And it is very duplicitous, and the Russians actually know this, and one of their Russian strategy is to continue driving this wedge within NATO.
+And one of their Russian strategy is to continue driving this wedge within NATO.

-So President Biden again, you know, demonstrated his professional incompetence by having no idea how Putin thinks and by rhetoric, he can he can he can deter Russia.
+So President Biden, again, demonstrated his professional incompetence by having no idea how Putin thinks and by saying that by rhetoric, he can deter Russia.

 He cannot do that.

-Beyond the energy outmaneuvering that Putin made against Joe Biden, um, which is interesting in and of itself in terms of its utter ridiculousness and stupidity, um, because now we're gonna pay more.
+Beyond the energy outmaneuvering that Putin made against Joe Biden, which is interesting in and of itself in terms of its utter ridiculousness and stupidity, because now we're going to pay more.

-We'll be dependent even ourselves on on Russian energy as a source.
+We'll be dependent even ourselves on Russian energy as a source.

-But more importantly, you know, my my question is what is what is Putin's long game play here?
+But more importantly, my question is, what is Putin's long game play here?

-So Putin has developed actually uh um a five-trong, you know, master plan that uh he plans to use in order to destabilize and defeat America, including by military means if it comes to that.
+So Putin has developed actually a five-strong master plan that he plans to use in order to destabilize and defeat America, including by military means, if it comes to that.

-It includes both non-combat, non-military means such as cyber, such as covert operations, such as um influence in the elections, uh economics.
+It includes both non-combat, non-military means, such as cyber, such as covert operations, such as influence in the elections, economics.

-It also includes destabilizing asymmetric weapons such as space and um uh counter space weapons, including strategic and non-strategic nuclear weapons.
+It also includes destabilizing asymmetric weapons such as space and counter space weapons, including strategic and non-strategic nuclear weapons.

-So what he would like to do is also to de uh develop reliance, and we've had such reliance uh by the United States on Russia for a number of things, including um for our space launch capabilities that we actually um had, including our military satellite launches, right?
+Okay, so what he would like to do is also to develop reliance, and we've had such reliance by the United States on Russia for a number of things, including for our space launch capabilities that we actually had, including our military satellite launches, right?

-Because the United States has um used what's called RD 180 engines produced by Russia, which are cheap and reliant, and and and they work, you know, they work well.
+Because the United States has used What's called RD-180 engines produced by Russia, which are cheap and reliant, and they work, you know, they work well.

 So we relied on that.

-We also relied on manned face launch until recently, um, when uh Ellen Musk developed um a very, very proficient robot space capital launch capabilities.
+We also relied on manned space launch until recently, when Elon Musk developed a very, very proficient, robust space launch capabilities.

-But until then, the US government, in all its infinite wisdom, was paying fifty million per astronauts per seat, and that tries grew it financially every year to launch by the Russians our astronauts, which is it it it's a big counterintelligence issue, reliance on space, because space is a strategic uh asset for the United States.
+But until then, the U.S. government, in all its infinite wisdom, was paying $50 million per astronaut per seat, and that price grew exponentially every year to launch by the Russians our astronaut, which is a big counterintelligence issue, reliance on space, because space is a strategic asset for the United States.

-So Putin's the world loves the weak America and Putin and President Chi, the Iranium Mullers, all of them, they're they're all taking advantage of it.
+The world loves the weak America and Putin and President Xi, the Iranian mulleters, all of them, they're all taking advantage of it.

-The extent we'll probably won't be able to assess this the full damage of it all for many years to come, but uh it could precipitate even an immediate crisis in the short term because radical Islamists they see it too.
+The extent we'll probably won't be able to assess this, the full damage of it all for many years to come, but it could precipitate even an immediate crisis in the short term because radical Islamists see it too.

 Stay right here for our final news roundup and information overload.

-I mean, I couldn't believe what I we actually went and looked at the numbers of people that watch these late-night so-called comedy shows.
+Jon Stewart last week, you know, it's pretty amazing that, you know, most of these late night comics, I mean, I couldn't believe we actually went and looked at the numbers of people that watch these late night so-called comedy shows.

-I mean, i if you compare their numbers to the to the heyday of Jay Leno or David Letterman back in the day, or you know, John for you can't even begin to compare the numbers that Johnny Carson used to get.
+I mean, if you compare their numbers to the heyday of Jay Leno or David Letterman back in the day, or, you know, John, you can't even begin to compare the numbers that Johnny Carson used to get.

 I mean, Seth Myers gets 750,000 viewers a night, 229,000 in the demo.